phenotypic.abc_.ObjectRefiner#

 Footprint Shapes and When to Use Each

-The radius parameter controls the neighborhood size (in pixels).
+The width parameter controls the neighborhood size (in pixels).
 Larger radii affect more neighbors and produce broader morphological effects (merge more fragments, remove larger noise, but risk bridging adjacent colonies).
-Choose radius smaller than minimum inter-colony spacing to avoid creating false merges.
+Choose width smaller than minimum inter-colony spacing to avoid creating false merges.

 Common Morphological Refinement Patterns